Simple API Integration

 calculatePriority(key) {

-const frequency = this.accessPatterns.getAccessFrequency(key);
+const frequency = this.entryPatterns.getAccessFrequency(key);

-const recency = this.accessPatterns.getLastAccess(key);
+const recency = this.entryPatterns.getLastAccess(key);

-const contextualRelevance = this.accessPatterns.getContextualScore(key);
+const contextualRelevance = this.entryPatterns.obtainContextualScore(key);

 return (frequency * 0.4) + (recency * 0.3) + (contextualRelevance * 0.3);